tobyhodges/probable-enigma/episodes/01-introduction.md

 * **Open Data:** Data freely and readily available to access (ie free of charge), reuse, and share (ie openly licensed).
 Smaller data sets were often made available as supplemental materials by journals alongside articles themselves.
-  However, research data should be hosted in repositories (eg Zenodo, Edinburgh DataShare) where they can be given their own persistent identifier (eg DOI) to make them easily citeable, and for greater findability, long-term accessibility.
+  However, research data should be hosted in repositories (eg Zenodo, Edinburgh DataShare) where they can be given their own persistent identifier (eg DOI) to make them easily citable, and for greater findability, long-term accessibility.
 Sharing of data is facilitated by open licences such as Creative Commons licences, which make clear to the user what they can do with the data and what conditions apply.
 Trustworthy repositories assure long-term preservation and accessibility of data.

 * **Open Software:** Software where the source code is made readily available;
   and others are free to use, change, and